-For example, include a field for prioritization (low - high) which corresponds to the channels used.
-A high priority item may be a new product launch that requires promotion in all channels, whereas for a low priority item a single channel may suffice.
+For example, include a field for prioritization (low - high) that corresponds to the channels used.
+A high-priority item may be a new product launch that requires promotion in all channels, whereas for a low priority item a single channel may suffice.

 Where are we going to make the announcements?

 You know who you’re targeting, what you’re looking to impact, and when you’re going to do the launch.

 All that’s left is where (because we’ll examine the how next).